Gorilla Tag Custom Maps: How to Install and Play

 gorilla tag custom maps

-It is free to play and the game also has cross play with the Steam VR version.
+It is free to play, and the game also has cross-play with the Steam VR version.
 There are over 100,000 active Gorilla Tag players, so the servers are always full for a game.
+Over 750,000 players have tried the game before.

-You can click here to view Gorilla Tag in the Oculus App Lab for the Oculus Quest.
+You can click here to view Gorilla Tag in the Oculus App Lab for the Meta Quest.

 Or, click here to access the Steam version of Gorilla Tag for PC VR headsets.